-“Drown him!” he pointed to the boy, and his familiar obeyed.
-Zavon began another incantation for advance water magic.
+“Drown him!”
+He pointed to the boy and his familiar obeyed as he began another incantation for advance water magic.
 The boy did not make any movements.

-The water that poured out merged into a ball, and the spirit bounded straight for the boy.
-Before it could engulf the child, something shot forth and cleaved his water familiar in half.
-Zavon unleashed his spell, and the ground opened up under the boy.
+The water that poured out merged into a ball and the spirit bounded straight for the boy.
+Yet before it could engulf the child, something shot forth and cleaved his water familiar in half.
+Zavon quickly unleashed his spell and the ground opened up under the boy.
 A torrent of water blasted the child into the air.

 The boy flew ever higher, evading the four spells from his men.
 Suddenly, like a lightning bolt, the boy descended upon one of the four.
 “GUAH!!” a cry of pain, and one of the men was torn to pieces.
 Within seconds, the body pieces began freezing over.
 The boy was now holding a dagger of ice in his hands.

 Zavon willed his water spirit to attack once more.
 Instead of moving this time, the boy threw the dagger into the familiar.
-His spirit’s body of water slowed instantly, and began freezing up.
+His spirit’s body of water slowed instantly and began freezing up.
 Within seconds, it was a huge block of ice.
 Zavon quickly understood the overwhelming strength between them.
 “You… What are you?!”
 He shouted.
 His tone slightly off and revealing his fear.

 He was ‘Master Zavon’, one of the strongest Malgin within Tal’hrus.
 There were only 4 others he knew of who could claim to be his equal.
 All were masters of their own respective domains, as Darsus was his.

-The only person he’s ever seen as a threat to his life was the old master.
+The only person he had ever considered as a threat to his life was the old master.
 It did not matter if they were a Malizur or another powerful Malgin, he was confident he could easily survive such people.
 The other 14 who had survived alongside him were also of Malgin rank, yet only 4 of them remained.
 It was fundamentally impossible for a single Malizur or Malgin to be giving them this much trouble.
 There was little doubt about it.

 He could do nothing but laugh at the unbelievable sight in front of him as his three remaining men saw what just happened and attempted to abandon their oaths to Tal’hrus.

 “Haaaaahaaaaahaaaa!”
-The wind blew and made an eerie laughter as the first of the escaping men was torn to pieces.
+The wind bellowed and gave an eerie laughter as the first of the escaping men was torn to pieces.

-One of the escapees attempted to summon a wind spirit.
+One of them attempted to summon a wind spirit.